This post contains affiliate links.

 - Hanging on the wall.
 One family found some extra room in their garage by “hanging” the Power Wheels vehicles on their wall.
 If you can find a sturdy holder or create your own, you should be good to go!

 - Overhead storage.
-Another great option is by placing the Power Wheels vehicles overhead.
-There are plenty of heavy-duty storage racks that you can find for placing the vehicles above and out of the way.
+Another great option is storing Power Wheels overhead.
+There are plenty of heavy-duty overhead storage racks that you can find for placing the vehicles above and out of the way.

 Leasing a Storage Unit

-Sometimes there just isn’t any room for storing vehicles in or around your home.
+Sometimes there just isn’t any room for Power Wheel storage in or around your home.
 That’s okay!
-There are other options for you to use.
+There are other storage space options for you to use.
 If you have a storage unit that you have been leasing, you might be able to find some space in there for the vehicles.
 Or, if you aren’t already leasing one, you might consider doing so.
 Depending on the storage unit, you can find some that are very budget-friendly!

 Finding Space in Your Attic